livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

     [...]
 ```

 * After a bit of poking around with IDA Pro, we find the link between the _MineFieldView_ object and the _minefield_ class.
-All the interesting funtions and classes below (e.g. MFView) have been renamed manually :
+Note that funtions and classes below (e.g. MFView) have been renamed manually:
 ```c
 __int64 __fastcall get_minefield(__int64 MFView)
 {